A New York holiday is incomplete without a visit to the Statue of Liberty.

 Else, you may have to wait for around 30 minutes in the waiting room.

-Till some years back, the waiting room at this Staten Island Ferry terminal used to be old and boring.
+Some years back, the waiting room at this Staten Island Ferry terminal was old and boring.

 One of the significant design changes as part of the upgrade was removing the harbor side brick wall and replacing it with a 40-foot tall glass wall.